hbkim404/tk_test/README.md

 # Pizza Recipes

-This project allows the user to scrap pizza recipe information from this [recipes site]("https://recetas.elperiodico.com/Pizza-busqCate-1.html") and work on the results.
+This project allows the user to scrap pizza recipe information from the [Recetas El Periodico](https://recetas.elperiodico.com/Pizza-busqCate-1.html) website and work on the results.

 Unfinished solution for provided problem during the interview.